hyosung11/Launch-School/journal.md

    * Starting family vacation today and I also have an interview before we leave, so not sure I'll have much time today or the next few days to do much studying.

 09:39 Time to do KSS.

+09:41 I changed my mind and decided to prep for the interview first and then do my training.

+11:14 Ugh.
+This guy Elias is not good at his job.
+Maybe interview will be tomorrow.